Woman holds up paper in front of a group of coworkers in an office.

 Can you raise the credit limit on your credit card?

-If you don’t receive your ideal credit limit right after applying for a card, don’t fret.
-Many issuers have been known to increase credit limits on their own over time.
-And if you’ve used a card for a while without any missed payments or other negative activity, you can request a credit limit increase yourself.
+If you have a lower credit limit than you’d like, don’t fret.
+Issuers may periodically review your credit account to determine whether you qualify for a credit line increase.
+And if you’ve used a card for a while without any missed payments or other negative activity, you may request a credit limit increase yourself.
+The card issuer determines your eligibility based on your current financial situation.

 Can your credit limit be reduced after it’s determined?

 You might think that a high credit limit won’t decrease once you have it.
 But achieving a high credit limit doesn’t mean you can ignore the factors that determine your credit limit.
 Card issuers periodically review your credit score.
-If you’re consistently using a large percentage of your high credit limit, your score may be affected, which, FICO2 explains, may lead to a lower credit limit.
+If you’re consistently using a large percentage of your credit limit, your score may be affected, which FICO2 explains, may lead to a lower limit.

-Is it better to ask for a credit limit increase or apply for a new credit card?
+Should you ask for a credit limit increase or apply for a new credit card if you need more credit?

 Next steps